sheumann/smbfst/README.md

 * Place the `SMB.FST` file in the `*:System:FSTs` folder (where `*` indicates your boot disk).
 * Place the `SMB` file in the `*:System:CDevs` folder.
-* Place the `LongNamesPatch` file in the `*:System:FinderExtras` folder.
-(If your IIGS uses a multi-user network booting setup, place it in the `FinderExtras` folder within your user folder instead.)

 Reboot the system to complete the installation.